kwaldenphd/excel-pivot-tables-tutorial/README.md

-# Visualizing Data With Excel Pivot Tables and Tableau
+# Working With Data In Excel and Tableau

 This tutorial was written by <a href="https://www.grinnell.edu/users/waldenka">Katherine Walden</a>, Digital Liberal Arts Specialist at Grinnell College.